Smnthjm08/duoLink-peerjs-webrtc/README.md

-Here's a shortened version of your README, focusing solely on setting up the application locally:

 **Note:** This is a shortened version of the README.
 I will update it with more details and instructions as I go along.

 # WebRTC Video Chat Application